RandomNinjaAtk/docker-radarr-extended/README.md

 * Downloading **Movie Trailers** and **Extras** using online sources for use in popular applications (Plex/Kodi/Emby/Jellyfin):
   * Connects to Radarr to automatically download trailers for Movies in your existing library
   * Downloads videos using yt-dlp automatically
-  * Names videos correctly to match Plex/Emby naming convention (Emby not tested)
+  * Names videos correctly to match Plex/Emby/Jellyfin naming convention
+* Auto Configure Radarr with optimized settings
+  * Optimized file/folder naming (based on trash guides)
+  * Congifures media management settings
-  * Embeds relevant metadata into each video
+  * Configures metadata settings
+* Recyclarr built-in
+  * Auto configures Custom Formats
+  * Auto configures Custom Format Scores
+  * Auto configures optimzed quality definitions
+* Plex Notify Script
+  * Reduce Plex scanning by notifying Plex the exact folder to scan
+* Queue Cleaner Script
+  * Automatically removes downloads that have a "warning" status that will not auto-import into Radarr, which enables Radarr to automatically re-search for the the Title

 ### Plex Example
 ![](https://raw.githubusercontent.com/RandomNinjaAtk/docker-amtd/master/.github/amvtd-plex-example.jpg)